-Ericka Boucard fought her way through many tough situations and they have shaped her into the independent, strong-willed woman that she is today.
-At the age of seven she moved from Haiti to the United States to live with relatives.
+Ericka Boucard fought her way through many tough situations that have shaped her into the independent, strong-willed woman that she is today.
+At age seven, she moved from Haiti to the United States to live with relatives.
 Growing up without her parents forced her to mature at a very young age.
 She strives to be a well-rounded individual and to learn as much as the world has to offer.

-She is currently majoring in Psychology and Biology.
+She is currently majoring in psychology and biology.
 The love for both fields has allowed her to explore a wide variety of volunteer activities.
 At Brooklyn College, she continues to be involved on and off campus.
-She has volunteered at many hospitals including Woodhull Hospital, Kings County Hospital, and Cumberland Diagnostic Treatment Center, to name a few.
-She’s the treasurer for National Black Science Students Organization (N.B.S.S.O), and the founder and president for Women of Color at Brooklyn College (WCBC).
-She also volunteers consistently with the Office of Civic Engagement and Orientation Programs, and is a member of the Mellon May Undergraduate fellowship program.
+She has volunteered at many hospitals, including Woodhull Hospital, Kings County Hospital and Cumberland Diagnostic Treatment Center.
+She is the treasurer for National Black Science Students Organization (NBSSO), and the founder and president for Women of Color at Brooklyn College (WCBC).
+She also volunteers consistently with the Office of Civic Engagement and Orientation Programs, and is a member of the Mellon Mays Undergraduate Fellowship program.

 Her career goal is to become a clinical psychologist, and she is currently on the path to obtaining a Ph.D.